ivadomed/ivadomed/docs/source/configuration_file.md

     - `attention_unet`: Bool.
 Use attention gates in the Unet's decoder.

 ## Testing parameters
-- `binarize_prediction`: Indicates if predictions from the model are soft (prediction from 0 to 1) or binarized (either 1 or 0 according to the threshold 0.5).
+- `binarize_prediction`: Bool.
+Binarize output predictions using a threshold of 0.5.
+If 'false', output predictions are float between 0 and 1.

 #### uncertainty
 Uncertainty computation is performed if `n_it>0` and at least `epistemic` or `aleatoric` is `True`.